|The Lord Mayor's state coach, designed by Sir Robert Taylor |

 Revision and acknowledgements

-This post was first published 2nd December 2015 and updated 28 August 2016.
-I am most grateful to Andrew Morrison for his additional information.
+This post was first published 2 December 2015 and updated 28 August 2016 and 8-9 August 2018.
+I am most grateful to Andrew Morrison and Anne Ammundsen for additional information.